 Home » Paula Daniels, 19: Last Seen At Home In Los Angeles In 1981

 Reports state that Paula Daniels seemingly vanished from Los Angeles on September 9, 1981.
 While it has been shared that she was last seen on West 60th Street near Normandie Avenue and Slauson Avenue, very little is known about the circumstances leading up to the teen going missing.
-Monique, Paula’s only child, provided as much information that she could, and she continues to build on what she has learned from her family.
+Monique, Paula’s only child, provided as much information as she could, and she continues to build on what she has learned from her family.
 Now, she has graciously passed on the details for me to share with you.

 According to Monique, both Paula and her sister were teenage mothers who were “living alone in their house.”
 Monique’s grandmother is said to have financially provided for the girls and their household.
-“My aunt still resides there and [has] been there [for] over 40 years,” Monique revealed, adding that she “recalls very little details” about her mother.
+“My aunt still resides there and [has] been there [for] over 40 years,” Monique told me, adding that she “recalls very little details” about her mother.

 “There was no history of drug use,” Monique said.
 “She was reported missing from our home while my aunt, cousin, and I was present.
 This took place while we were sleeping.”
 She was just two years old.

-As Monique understands, on September 9, 1981, Paula Daniels was with a friend earlier on in the day before disappearing from her home.
+As Monique understands, on September 9, 1981, Paula Daniels was with a friend earlier in the day before disappearing from her home.
 Paula and this friend allegedly “hitched a ride,” said Monique, “assuming the person dropped them off at our house.”
 This is where the story takes an even stranger, yet tragic, turn.

 The friend that Paula was with, revealed Monique, was “murdered right after my mother disappeared.”
 She said, “Her friend’s body was discovered behind an alley (which was behind our house or the next street).”
 From what she was told about her mother’s disappearance, Monique claimed that “the friend’s story changed repeatedly.”

-Monique’s family would endure a series of tragedies including her grandfather passing away, the death of a child that led to depression, and the murder of her grandmother.
+Monique’s family would endure a series of tragedies, including her grandfather passing away, the death of a child that led to depression, and the murder of her grandmother.
 Life events have kept Monique from following up on this case as much as she would like, but she is hoping that someone, somewhere, will help her find closure.

 In 2011, Monique said authorities did reach out to her with an update regarding Lonnie Franklin Jr., or The Grim Sleeper.
 From the 1980s to the 2000s, Franklin is suspected of murdering anywhere between 10 to 25 women.
 He targeted Black women in South Los Angeles neighborhoods, specifically, and had a penchant for sex workers or drug abusers.
-It is suspected that the serial killer‘s reign of terror was longer than documented and his victims could be dozens upon dozens of women.
+It is suspected that the serial killer’s reign of terror was longer than documented, and his victims could be dozens upon dozens of women.
 When searching his home, police found over 1,000 photos and hundreds of hours of video recordings.
 Authorities are still trying to identify the women in over 100 publicly released images.

 Anyone with information regarding this case is urged to contact the Los Angeles Police Department at (213) 996-1800 or their local authorities.
 The agency case number is 09-1233421.

 Please share this story about Paula Daniels to help bring closure to her loved ones.
-She is our sister and her life matters.
+She is our sister, and her life matters.

 Help Publicize This Case: